 Wisdom Teeth Removal

-An average mouth is only made to hold about 28 teeth, so it can be quite painful when 32 teeth try to fit in a mouth that is only meant to hold 28 teeth.
-These four other teeth are your third molars, which are likely known to you as “wisdom teeth.”
+The average mouth is only made to hold 28 teeth, so it can be quite painful when 32 teeth try to fit in.
+These four extra teeth are your third molars, which are likely known to you as “wisdom teeth.”

 The last teeth to erupt into the mouth are the wisdom teeth.
 When these teeth align properly and gum tissue is healthy, the wisdom teeth typically do not have to be removed, but unfortunately, in most cases, this doesn’t happen.
 It becomes necessary to extract the wisdom teeth when they are being prevented from properly erupting within the mouth.
 They may only partially emerge from the gum, grow sideways, and even remain trapped underneath the gums and bone.
 Impacted teeth can take many positions in the bone as they try to find a pathway that will allow them to successfully erupt.